fuzzybritches0/solarfidget/README.md

 # 1. MANUAL INSTRUCTIONS

+## 1.1 Travel from planet to planet

 ![solarfidget planet](./assets/solarfidget_planet.gif)\
 *To travel from planet to planet hold the fidget horizontally, turn it twice by 180 degrees.
 If there is no change, try doing it faster.*
 * * *

+## 1.2 Turn the light on and off

 ![solarfidget off](./assets/solarfidget_off.gif)\
 *To turn off the lightfidget hold the fidget horizontally, turn it thrice